SentientCorn/Roomba-Walker/README.md

 A Python-based simulation of autonomous cleaning robots navigating and cleaning a room environment.
 The simulation features intelligent pathfinding, battery management, and collaborative behavior between multiple robots.

+# DISCLAIMER:
+The pathfinding AI is far from perfect

 ## Features

 - **Multi-Robot Simulation**